Hi, my name is Simon!

 x/y

-I first got in touch with web development in my first semester at the LMU Munich.
-There I learned the initial basics of HTML, CSS, and JavaScript.
+My website is completely self-written in HTML , CSS , and quite some JavaScript .
+It's influenced by the "Neo-Brutalism" design trend, embracing strong outlines, contrasting colors, and bold typography.
+With my design, I tried to create something unique and bold, opposing most modern web design trends.
+I started by hand-sketching some ideas on my tablet, continued by creating a high-fidelity prototype in Figma, and eventually refined and coded my webpage.
+I first got in touch with web development in my first semester at LMU Munich.
+There, I learned the basics of HTML, CSS, and JavaScript.
 I thoroughly enjoyed this field and designed and implemented some smaller projects early on (e.g.).
-Over time I gained a lot of advanced skills in this area and teaching and assisting the subject that comprises of web development one year later further deepend my knowledge which let me to effortlessly design and code responsive websites like the one you are on right now.
+Over time, I gained a lot of advanced skills in this area.
+Teaching and assisting the subject of web development one year later as a tutor further deepened my knowledge, allowing me to effortlessly design and code responsive websites like the one you are on right now.
+I now have advanced skills and a profound understanding of web development, from Frontend to Backend, including various frameworks and libraries like React, Node.js, Express.js, Bootstrap, Svelte, Flask, Django, and more.
+My personal website recently underwent a design update, which you can see here.

 Media Design

 I initially started back in 2014 by creating short 3D introduction animations for YouTubers.
-I uploaded my final projects on my own YouTube channel which I named "DiceFX", quickly gained attention, built a community, and started freelancing by selling my personalized designs as well as presets for creative software.
-Next to motion design I also focused on graphic design by creating logos, banners, thumbnails, etc. and sold them as well.
-I have now ceased creating 3D introductions due to YouTubers decline in demand but still continue with media design overall.
-In other projects, for example, I designed geographic filters for Snapchat, created a new logo for a small private pub, designed, printed and sold some posters for a kid's tv show and personally redesigned company logos.
-In another project I managed to easily work myself into a new software called Autodesk Maya and created this Low-Poly animation, and I'm able to apply my editing skillset to create Video-Prototypes like this.
-I'm now happy to have advanced skills in creative software like Adobe's Photoshop, After Effects, Premiere Pro, AdobeXD, and Maxom's Cinema4D and a profound understanding of design concepts.
-Have a look at some of my graphic designs:
+I uploaded my final projects on my own YouTube channel, which I named "DiceFX."
+The channel quickly gained attention, built a community, and I began freelancing by selling my personalized designs as well as presets for creative software to other designers.
+In addition to motion design, I also focused on graphic design by creating logos, banners, thumbnails, and more, which I sold as well.
+Although I have now ceased creating 3D introductions due to a decline in demand from YouTubers, I continue to work in media design overall.
+For example, I have designed geographic filters for Snapchat, created a new logo for a small private pub, designed, printed, and sold posters for a kid's TV show, and personally redesigned company logos.
+In another project, I learned to work myself into Autodesk Maya and created a Low-Poly animation that you can see here.
+I am able to apply my editing skillset to create the video prototypes featured in my various projects.
+I am now happy to have advanced skills in creative software like Adobe Photoshop, After Effects, Premiere Pro, Figma, and Maxon's Cinema4D, along with a profound understanding of design concepts.
+Have a look at some of my designs from that time.

 "Meet" Prototype